marty90/fastplot/README.md

 * `data`: the input data to plot
 * `path`: the output path for the plot
 * `mode`: which type of plot to create (lines, bars, etc.).
 More details later.
 Default `line`
+* `plot_args`: an optional dictionary of arguments to pass the the plot function.

 **Look**
 * `style`: which graphical style to use.
 Can be `serif`, `sans-serif` or `latex`.
 For latex, it enables matplotlib latex engine.
 Default `sans-serif`